Nsfr750/MSR605/Docs/OMRON.md

  - BCC is calculation result by an exclusive logic (XOR) from the Text beginning (after STX) to ETX.
 - However, the following are excluded from BCC calculation.
 DLE (10H) added by the Transparent Mode
-DLE (10H) of the Transmission Control Code “ DLE ETX “ -The BCC Vertical Parity is regarded as the BCC Parity.
+DLE (10H) of the Transmission Control Code â€œ DLE ETX â€œ -The BCC Vertical Parity is regarded as the BCC Parity.
 -The maximum transmission delay between each characters from the DLE to ETX, BCC of the HOST or the C/R is within 5 sec.